Chart Color Schemes

 Employment

-Berriedale-Chigwell has a skilled workforce with prominent representation in essential services sectors.
+Berriedale-Chigwell has a skilled workforce with significant representation in essential services sectors.
 Its unemployment rate is 6.8%.

-As of June 2025, 2760 residents are employed while the unemployment rate stands at 2.6% higher than Greater Hobart's rate of 4.1%.
-Workforce participation is lower at 59.2%, compared to Greater Hobart's 61.6%.
-Employment is concentrated in healthcare & social assistance, retail trade, and construction.
-Notably, manufacturing jobs are at 1.4 times the regional average.
+As of June 2025, 2760 residents are employed, while the unemployment rate is 2.6% higher than Greater Hobart's rate of 4.1%.
+Workforce participation stands at 59.2%, below Greater Hobart's 61.6%.
+Key employment sectors include health care & social assistance, retail trade, and construction.
+Manufacturing shows notable concentration with employment levels at 1.4 times the regional average.

-Education & training has lower representation at 8.0% versus the regional average of 10.8%.
-The area offers limited local employment opportunities, as indicated by Census data.
-From June 2024 to June 2025, labour force levels decreased by 1.6%, with employment decreasing by 1.9%, causing unemployment to rise by 0.2 percentage points.
+Conversely, education & training has lower representation at 8.0% versus the regional average of 10.8%.
+The area offers limited local employment opportunities, indicated by the difference between Census working population and resident population.
+Over the year to June 2025, labour force levels decreased by 1.6%, while employment declined by 1.9%, raising unemployment by 0.2 percentage points.
 This contrasts with Greater Hobart where employment fell by 1.5% and unemployment fell by 0.2 percentage points.
-State-level data from Sep-25 shows Tasmania's employment grew by 0.77% year-on-year, adding 1170 jobs, with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, with Tasmania outpacing the national average growth of 0.26%.
-Jobs and Skills Australia's May 2025 projections forecast national employment expansion by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Berriedale-Chigwell's employment mix suggests local growth of approximately 6.4% over five years and 13.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Berriedale-Chigwell's employment mix suggests local growth of approximately 6.4% over five years and 13.5% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment